 Organizations with custody of PHI must protect their clients from identity theft and fraud while keeping their business running smoothly.
 Here are some standard procedures for protecting data without complicating your company’s processes:

-- HIPAA compliance starts with data collection.
-You can collect PHI online with JotForm’s HIPAA-compliant forms.
+- HIPAA-friendly starts with data collection.
+You can collect PHI online with Jotform’s HIPAA-friendly forms.

 - Limit who has access to health information.
 Only the patient and those who need the information to do their job should access PHI.

-- Train your employees on HIPAA compliance.
+- Train your employees on HIPAA compliance features.
 Your workers will be dealing with PHI every day.
 They need to know what they can and can’t do with it.

 - Establish policies and procedures for dealing with PHI.
-Review your company’s policies regularly to ensure you’re still HIPAA compliant.
+Review your company’s policies regularly to ensure you’re still HIPAA-friendly.